 “We’re not only looking at the Canadian market, we have an international focus as well,” says Clendenning.
 “Wherever there is a process in place to establish ourselves in a legalized medical or recreational cannabis market, we plan to be there.”

-New Brunswick is ready for October 17 and the legalization of recreational cannabis use in Canada.
+New Brunswick is ready for October 17 and the legalization of adult-use retail cannabis in Canada.
 Visit our Cannabis page to learn more about ONB’s work in that sector and connect with our team.

 Written by Jason Boies